Art-of-WiFi/UniFi-API-browser/README.md

 Please keep the following in mind when using the UniFi API browser:

 - The tool does not support all available data collections and API endpoints.
 See the list below for those currently supported.
-- Currently, versions 5.X.X, 6.X.X, 7.X.X, and 8.X.X of the UniFi Controller software are supported (version **8.5.60** has been confirmed to work)
+- Currently, versions 5.X.X, 6.X.X, 7.X.X, 8.X.X, and 9.X.X of the UniFi Controller/Networking Application software are
+  supported (version **9.4.19** has been confirmed to work)
-- The Network Application on UniFi OS-based controllers is also supported, same versions as above
+- Network Application on UniFi OS-based consoles and servers is also supported, same versions as above
 - When accessing UniFi OS-based controllers through this tool, please read the remarks regarding UniFi OS support
 - Please read the Security Notice before installing this tool.

 ### Upgrading from 1.x to 2.x

 Because the structure of the configuration file has changed, we recommend creating a fresh install when upgrading from 1.x to 2.x.

 ### Features